alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 such that $$E_k(m) = c$$.
 (Where again, hard means not solvable in polynomial time.)

+The above is part of the standard definition for symmetric encryption.
-For garbled circuits, we'll need one more property.
+For the proof, we'll need one more property that's less conventional.

 * Decrypting $$E_k(m)$$ with a different key $$k'$$ results in an error.